EwanColquhoun/AnimalPairs/README.md

 The sound menu pop-up can be accessed at any time via the volume icon, it has a volume slider and a mute toggle switch.<br>

-The congratulations pop-up is displayed when the user has completed the game.
+The Congratulations pop-up is displayed when the user has completed the game.
 It shows the score, time taken and gives the user the option to start again at a difficulty of their choosing.

 There is a reset button at the bottom of the deck of cards.